 - Added inclusive identity questions and training on call demographics around race/ethnicity, gender, language, and military status

-- Secures an annual all staff equity training from a community partner, all of which were minorities
+- Secures an annual all-staff equity training from community partners from diverse communities

 - Provide ongoing opportunities for equity and inclusion trainings